Section 1

 Several commands are frequently used to create, inspect, rename, and delete files and directories.

 The dollar sign is a prompt, which shows us that the shell is waiting for input; your shell may use a different character as a prompt and may add information before the prompt.
 When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.
-In this case, the prompt is showing that my username is grego, and I’m logged into indri.
-The ~ is a special represents character that represents the home directory.
-You will notice that as you move directories this changes to show you the current directory you are in.
+In this case, the prompt is showing that my username is jupyter, and I’m logged into 5ee02e7b87eb.
+This unintelligble string of characters is the ID for a virtual machine that the server spun up.

 For the rest of the lab activities, I will be showing the prompt as only $.
 Your prompt will be different, depending on which direct you are in, as well as other factors.

-To more explicitely find out where you are lets run a command called pwd
+To explicitely find out where you are lets run a command called pwd

 (which stands for “print working directory”).